Learn how to configure the ALTA Ethernet Gateway 4 using the local configuration page (HTTP Interface).

-- Power the gateway on (continuing to hold the button down).
+- Power on the gateway by holding the button down.

-- When all three LED’s illuminate and remain solid red, release the button.
+- When all three LED’s illuminate and remain solid red (about 5 seconds), release the button.

 - The gateway’s HTTP Interface (local configuration page) will be active for two minutes.

-If you correctly activated the HTTP Interface, you will see the local configuration page when visiting the IP address of the gateway in a web browser from a computer on the same local network.
+If you correctly activate the HTTP Interface, you will see the local configuration page when visiting the gateway’s IP address in a web browser from a computer on the same local network.

-Although the interface is activated for 2 minutes, there is a configuration that will allow you to activate the interface longer (permanently if so desired).
-Many customers operate in such a manner where leaving the interface active is preferable, though the security implications of this should be considered.
+Although the interface is active for two minutes, a configuration will allow you to activate the interface longer (permanently if desired).
+Many customers operate in such a manner that leaving the interface active is preferable, though the security implications should be considered.

-- Visit the IP address of the gateway through a browser after activating the HTTP Interface
+- Visit the gateway’s IP address through a browser after activating the HTTP Interface.

-- The gateway will reboot, and the interface will be active with the configured settings
+- Let the gateway reboot, and the interface will be active with the configured settings.

 At this point, you can use the gateway’s local configuration page to modify gateway settings.
-The most common configuration change that is made, is the assignment of a static IP address.
-Although, the gateway offers many configurations that can be accessed through the HTTP Interface.
+The most common configuration change is the assignment of a static IP address.
+Although, the gateway offers many configurations accessed through the HTTP Interface.

-Special Consideration for customers operating with the gateway on a private MODBUS TCP or SNMP network: For customers that are not using the gateway with the Default Interface (iMonnit Online, Enterprise, Express, or MINE), it is worth noting that you can enable/disable the Default Interface through the HTTP Interface.
-In order to do this, the gateway must be Unlocked.
-If you are operating with your gateway in this manner, you may see disruptions in the gateway’s operation if the gateway is not Unlocked and the Default Interface disabled.
+Special Consideration for customers operating with the gateway on a private MODBUS TCP or SNMP network: For customers not using the gateway with the Default Interface (iMonnit Online, Enterprise, Express, or MINE), you can enable/disable the Default Interface through the HTTP Interface.
+To do this, the gateway must be unlocked.
+If you are operating with your gateway in this manner, you may see disruptions in the gateway’s operation if the gateway is not unlocked and the Default Interface is disabled.

-The Ethernet Gateway 4’s HTTP Interface (local configuration page) allows for dynamic changes to be made to the gateway.
-If you have any questions regarding the access of the HTTP Interface, feel free to contact Monnit Support.
+The Ethernet Gateway 4’s HTTP Interface (local configuration page) allows for dynamic changes to the gateway.
+If you have any questions regarding the accessibility of the HTTP Interface, feel free to contact Monnit Support.